mk270/whitakers-words/operational.md

 ## English-to-Latin Examples

-<P>~E (tilde E/e plus Enter/CR)
+~E (tilde E/e plus Enter/CR)
 changes mode from Latin-to-English to English-to-Latin.  ~L changes back.

-<P>A single input English word is followed by the desired part of speech.
+A single input English word is followed by the desired part of speech.
 Omitting the part of speech defaults to all, which is not recommended for any word which can be ambiguous.
 Since the program is looking for a part of speech, it would be inconvenient to support the input of several English words on a line.
 While a (@) file of words can be processed in the English mode, it must be one word per line.

-<P>Output looks much like a paper dictionary entry, with form, part of speech,
-gender, etc.  Also included are the WORDS coded declension/conjugation and the TRANS flags, which give age, frequency and source, information for the user in selecting the best trnslation.
+Output looks much like a paper dictionary entry, with form, part of speech, gender, etc.  Also included are the WORDS coded declension/conjugation and the TRANS flags, which give age, frequency and source, information for the user in selecting the best trnslation.
 The output may also contain a vertical bar